Back British Farming: the ways we're making rural crime a priority

 Sky lanterns

-• 17 leading farming, environment, animal and fire organisations signed a letter sent to Environment Minister Rebecca Pow in April 2021, calling for stronger legislation to ban sky lanterns nationally.
+• 17 leading farming, environment, animal and fire organisations signed a letter sent to Environment Minister Rebecca Pow MP in April 2021, calling for stronger legislation to ban sky lanterns nationally.

 Dog attacks